dylancraven/blogdown_site/content/data.md

 ## Open Data
 ![Islands](/images/ElJiral_paisaje_b_w3_2.png)

-I collected a moderate amount of new data as part of my graduate research in Panama, but more recently have benefitted enormously from the generosity of others.
-All data sets are open access, and are available via DataDryad or Figshare.
+Our laboratory is committed to making the data that we collect available publicly.
+All data sets are open access, and are available via
+DataDryad or Figshare.
 I am a member of
 [Open Traits](https://opentraits.org).